patchlevel/event-sourcing/docs/pages/projectionist.md

 or the projection id of a projector has changed.
 In the last case there is a new projection.

+An outdated projection does not automatically become active again when the projection id exists again.
+This happens, for example, when an old version was deployed again during a rollback.

+There are two options here:

+* Reactivate the projection.
+* Remove the projection and rebuild it from scratch.

 ### Error

 If an error occurs in a projector, then the target projection is set to Error.